falo2k/ProtonPack/README.md

 *Revision 1.0:* Initial release of boards
 *Revision 1.1:* Pack board updated to move Audio Board output pin.
 I made a mis-reading of the schematic, and only the pins nearest the Teensy pins are connected to L/R out.
 Temporarily solder bridged on my v1.0 boards.
+*Revision 2.0:* Wand board updated to better fit in stock Q-Pack wand shell.
+Added additional headers to board for USB data breakout (via pogo pins) and for connecting a hall effect sensor for barrel state sensing.
+Generally re-jigged the layout, with the priority being having the teensy USB port facing upwards for update access with the wand baseplate removed.

 ### Power
 I've left supplying the 5V power to the boards to the individual user.
 You can take a feed directly from a Talentcell 5V output or use a common buck converter, but either of these may introduce some noise into the audio.
 Your mileage with this may vary.
 I got myself some [isolated dc-dc converters](https://www.digikey.co.uk/en/products/detail/mornsun-america-llc/VRB1205S-6WR3/16348304) to step down my 12V talentcell battery and avoid noise issues going to the amp.
 6W is overspecced - in my testing, the setup draws at most 0.6A at its busiest time when in the overheat warning sequence.
 They're working [well for me so far](./Images/powerboard.jpg).